 Read more

-...Science and History.
-I was a teacher for two years in the New York City Department of Education, and over those two years I helped my students attain an average reading growth of 1.5 years/year for each student, and an average math level proficiency growth of 1.3 years/year per student.
-I have experience teaching students with a wide array of learning needs, and have experience motivating students to enjoy learning and feel inspired to achieve...
+...years in the New York City Department of Education, and over those two years I helped my students attain an average reading growth of 1.5 years/year for each student, and an average math level proficiency growth of 1.3 years/year per student.
+I have experience teaching students with a wide array of learning needs, and have experience motivating students to enjoy learning and feel inspired to achieve their goals.
+I look forward to supporting student learning...

 Read more